user4534654-gif/media-encrypt/README.md

 ---

-# 🚀 QUICK START: DOWNLOAD THE READY-TO-USE WINDOWS .EXE!

-**No Python installation is required!** If you are on Windows, you can download the fully compiled, self-contained desktop application directly from the **[Releases](../../releases)** page.
-Simply download `MediaEncryptStudio.exe` and run it to launch the studio instantly.

----

 ### 🛠️ Manual Installation Guide

 If you prefer to run the application from the source code, please follow these steps: